- What is Osteoarthritis?

 - Enteropathic arthritis

 - Reactive arthritis

 To find out how the different types of arthritis can affect your joints, take a look at our Types of Arthritis page.

 The most common symptoms of OA are pain and stiffness in the joint, with some people experiencing swelling, tenderness and a grating sound when using the damaged joint.

 The severity of symptoms differs from person to person with some feeling mild discomfort that can come and go and others suffering continuous debilitating pain, which can make it difficult to go about their daily activities.

 If you’re showing the symptoms of OA, you should make an appointment with your GP who can diagnose the condition and prescribe relevant treatment.

 Your GP can usually diagnose OA based on your symptoms and a physical examination of your joints.
-However, your doctor may also ask for a blood test, X-ray or an MRI (magnetic resonance imaging) scan.
-For more information on diagnosing OA, visit our ‘Diagnosis’ page.
+However, your doctor may also ask for a blood test, X-ray or a Magnetic Resonance Imaging (MRI) scan.
+For more information on diagnosing OA, visit our Diagnosis page.

-Even though OA is a long-term, incurable condition, treatments can be prescribed to ease the symptoms, improve the condition and prevent it from getting worse.
-There are a number of treatment options available, including non-surgical solutions, such as exercising, bracing and medication, and surgical solutions, like arthroscopy, tibial osteotomy and full knee replacements.
+Even though OA is a long-term incurable condition, treatments can be prescribed to ease the symptoms, improve the condition and prevent it from getting worse.
+There are a number of treatment options available, including non-surgical solutions, such as exercising, bracing and medication, as well as surgical solutions, like arthroscopy, tibial osteotomy and full knee replacements.